 - Font size on a px or em basis

-It is unclear whether HTML formattings such as marked text, subscript, superscript, or even font color influence rankings.
+It is unclear whether HTML formatting influences rankings, such as marked text, subscript, superscript, or even font color.
 As such only formatted text expressly mentioned by Google forms part of our conclusions.